Shopify Stock Performance

-On a scale of 0 to 100, Shopify holds a performance score of 9.
-The entity has a beta of -0.29, which indicates not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Shopify are expected to decrease at a much lower rate.
-During the bear market, Shopify is likely to outperform the market.
+On a scale of 0 to 100, Shopify holds a performance score of 5.
+The entity has a beta of 2.59, which indicates a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, Shopify will likely underperform.
 Please check Shopify's value at risk, as well as the relationship between the skewness and day median price , to make a quick decision on whether Shopify's existing price patterns will revert.

 Risk-Adjusted Performance